Blaine Robison, M.A.

 18 Now day having come, there was no small disturbance among the soldiers, "so what has become of Peter?"

 Now: Grk. de, conj. day: Grk. hēmera.
 See verse 3 above. having come: Grk. ginomai, aor. part.
 See verse 5 above. there was: Grk. eimi, impf.
 See verse 3 above. no: Grk. ou, adv. small: Grk. oligos, adj., used (1) of extent or degree; little, small; (2) of quantity, few; or (3) adverbially of time.
 The first meaning is intended here, no doubt understatement.
-A few versions make the point with the translation of "great" (CSB, NET, NLT, TLB). disturbance: Grk. tarachos, a disturbed state or condition; commotion, disturbance, trouble. among: Grk. en, prep. the soldiers: pl. of Grk. stratiōtēs.
+Luke uses the idiomatic expression "no small" seven times in Acts (14:28; 15:2; 17:4, 12; 19:23, 24).
+A few versions obscure the idiom of "no small" with the translation of "great" (CSB, NET, NLT, TLB). disturbance: Grk. tarachos, a disturbed state or condition; commotion, disturbance, trouble. among: Grk. en, prep. the soldiers: pl. of Grk. stratiōtēs.
 See verse 4 above.
-Luke's summary of what followed at sunrise is pure understatement.
+Luke's summary of what followed at sunrise is pure understatement for ironic effect.

 so: Grk. ara, conj., a marker of inference based on a preceding matter or statement; so, then. what: Grk. tís, interrogative pronoun indicating interest in establishing something definite; who, which, what, why.
 The grammatical constructions indicates a question that was asked by the soldiers. has become: Grk. ginomai, aor. mid. of Peter: See verse 3 above.
 The MSG is the only version to present the question in quotation marks.
 The question indicates that the soldiers had performed a thorough search of the prison, and they knew this meant serious trouble for them.